 The museum’s curatorial committee puts together a wide range of exhibitions every year, both traveling and organized in house, including many featuring work by women artists, Latin and Hispanic artists and African American artists.
 Maximizing the diversity of the exhibition schedule is an important concern.
 Diverse exhibitions bring in diverse audiences.

 The museum makes a concerted effort to acquire works by a diverse range of artists, including Asian, African American, women and Latin/Hispanic artists.
-Some examples can be found in its growing collection of American folk art, which includes work by African American artists Myrtice West, Sulton Rogers, Benny Carter and many more.
+Some examples can be found in its growing collection of American folk art, which includes work by African American artists Sulton Rogers, Thornton Dial, O.L.
+Samuels and many more.
 In 2012, the museum received a major gift of works by African American artists from the collection of Larry and Brenda Thompson, which also included an endowed position for a curator of the African diaspora.
 One term of the Thompsons’ gift is that the museum present at least one monographic show by an African American artist every year.
-Other notable artists represented in the museum’s collection include: Radcliffe Bailey, Kara Walker, Leo Twiggs, Romare Bearden, Amalia Amaki, Henry Ossawa Tanner, Stefanie Jackson, Nam June Paik, Toshiko Takaezu, Yasuo Kuniyoshi, Joaquín Torres-Garcia, Minna Citron, Elaine de Kooning and Joan Mitchell.
+Other notable artists represented in the museum’s collection include: Benny Andrews, Radcliffe Bailey, Kara Walker, Leo Twiggs, Romare Bearden, Amalia Amaki, Henry Ossawa Tanner, Stefanie Jackson, Nam June Paik, Toshiko Takaezu, Yasuo Kuniyoshi, Joaquín Torres-Garcia, Minna Citron, Elaine de Kooning and Joan Mitchell.
 The Jane and Harry Willson Sculpture Garden is devoted to works by women artists.

 Our educational programs are a particular strength when it comes to diversity and/or diverse audiences.
 Art Adventures, Family Day, Just My Imagination and the museum’s Senior Outreach Program reach racially, linguistically and economically diverse groups.
 The museum participates in UGA’s Latin American Film Series every year, and has also regularly hosted UGA’s Andrea Carson Coley Lecture, which brings scholars in lesbian and gay studies to campus.
 The museum has worked with the following organizations in the recent past: Latin American and Caribbean Studies Institute, AIDS Coalition of Northeast Georgia, African Studies Institute, UGA’s Office of Institutional Diversity, the J.W.
 Fanning Institute’s Leadership Sin Limites program, the Links Inc. and the Osher Lifelong Learning Institute.